OWASP/www-chapter-singapore/index.md

 # Upcoming Meetup

-### February 2020 Meetup:  Securing your APIs: OWASP API Top 10 2019, Real-life Case Studies and Demo
+### June 2020 Online Meetup: How Secure are you APIs?
+Securing your APIs: OWASP API Top 10 2019, Case Study and Demo

-**Date**: 20 February 2020 730pm to 900pm
+**Date**: 24 June 2020 800pm to 930pm

-**Venue**: UOB office, 396 Alexandra Road 18F, Singapore 119954
+**Venue**: Google Meet - get the Google Meet URL from https://www.meetup.com/SGSecurityMG/events/271270966/

 Application programming interfaces (APIs) are a key element of technology modernization and transformation at many enterprises.
 With APIs ability to link systems and data, APIs play a crucial role in making the technology landscape more responsive and adaptable.
 However, API Security is often a secondary thought.
 A coherent API security needs to be adopted.
 The OWASP API Top 10 is a good starting point.
 In this meetup session, both theory and real life case studies will be presented.
 A demo will also be presented.

 **Speaker**: Nathan Aw

 Nathan Aw is a hands-on, AppDevSec digital solution architect working in the Financial Services Industry (FSI).
 With a dedicated focus on the Customer Journey Experience (CJX) Layer, he designs, build and scale secure experience APIs, Microservices on a Hybrid Cloud/Multi-Cloud (Cloud-Native) platforms that enables a truly delightful, end-to-end CJX.
 More on Nathan Aw can be found at https://sg.linkedin.com/in/awnathan

-Many thanks to UOB for sponsoring food and drinks\!

 Please RSVP your attendance at https://www.meetup.com/SGSecurityMG/